How big should a hamster cage be? Our vet weighs in and explains

 Obviously, it’s difficult to recreate that in the home environment.
 And, of course, hamsters are far less likely to be given free roam of larger areas of your home.
 It’s therefore imperative that you give them plenty of space to burn off all that natural energy.

-As large a cage as you can afford, accommodate and practically look after is always a good idea.
-Also make sure you think about other stimulation in the cage, such as wheels, toys and things for them to chew.
+As large a cage as you can afford, accommodating and practical is always a good idea.
+Also make sure you think about other stimulation in the cage, such as wheels, toys, and things for them to chew.

 • Style of hamster cage